aryamanan/Machine_Learning/Pre-Processing/README.md

 # Data Preprocessing

 - The Process of cleaning, transforming, and organizing raw data to make it suitable for analysis.
-- It involves several steps, including Data Cleaning, Data Transformation, and Data integration.
+- It involves several steps, including `Data Cleaning`, `Data Transformation`, and `Data integration`.

 ### Why is it needed?
 - Raw data often contains inconsistencies, errors, missing values, and noise that can make it difficult or impossible to analyze.